bettinson/PictureBlog/README.md

 # Picture Blogger
-Generates an page of photos based on your `pictures` folder.
+Generates a page of photos based on the contents of your `pictures` folder.